-International Journal of Head and Neck Surgery (IJHNS) is owned and managed under the auspices of JAYPEE BROTHERS MEDICAL PUBLISHERS.
+International Journal of Head and Neck Surgery (IJHNS) is owned and managed under the auspices of Jaypee Brothers Medical Publishers (P) Ltd.

 A comprehensive outlook on open access policy that we follow:

 Open access refers to the practice of making peer-reviewed scholarly research and literature freely available online to anyone interested in reading it at no cost and with limited restrictions with regards to reuse.
 Open access publications are freely and permanently available online to anyone with an internet access.
 The journal allows unrestricted use, distribution and reproduction in any medium (which is non-commercial), provided the article is properly attributed.
 All the articles are published, without any technical, financial, gender limitations, in an agreed format on the journal website and deposited in archive and indexing databases as applicable to the journal.
 All articles are assigned a Digital Object Identifier (DOI), thereby making it fully citable and searchable by title, author name(s) and the full text.